 3. The John Deere Scholarship will be awarded at the 31st MANRRS National Training & Development Conference Gala Sponsored by John Deere.

-The Junior Auxiliary of Indianola Scholarship The Junior Auxiliary of Indianola offers a scholarship to a female who plans to enter a career that aids children in some way.
+The Junior Auxiliary of Indianola Scholarship The Junior Auxiliary of Indianola offers a scholarship to a senior who plans to enter a career that aids children in some way.
 Junior Auxiliary is an organization that exists to improve the lives of children.
-Come by Mrs. Barrier's to pick the scholarship application.
+Come by Mrs. Barrier's to pick up the scholarship application.

 To apply for the scholarship, you will need to submit the following items by :